Migrant workers, Gurugram, India, by Mridul Sharma for Lockstitch Lives.

-To this end, I have spent the last six years conducting research on labor migration and mobility in South Asia, the Middle East, and East Africa.
+To this end, I have spent the last ten years conducting research on labor migration and mobility in Asia, the Middle East, and East Africa.
 My approach advances legal and academic scholarship, and civil society engagement in regulatory framing and enforcement.
 I inform emerging legal frameworks and academic debates with field research from difficult to access field sites; and provide hands-on support to civil society organizations on structured data collection that feeds into international legal and other reporting structures.
 These complementary dimensions of my research practice strengthen information flows on global labor migration and value chain governance, with long lasting implications for transforming inequalities of power in knowledge generation.

 Global Migration Governance